 As an employment law attorney in Charleston, South Carolina, I’ve represented pregnant women who’ve been discriminated against by employers.
 Even in today’s modern workplace, pregnancy discrimination still exists.
 That is why, in 2014, the Equal Employment Opportunity Commission updated its guidelines against pregnancy discrimination to make clear that any form of workplace discrimination or harassment against pregnant workers by employers is a form of sex discrimination and illegal.
-This article takes a look at the current the protections under Federal law for discrimination against pregnant employees and how to bring a claim for discrimination in South Carolina.
+This article takes a look at the current protections under Federal law for discrimination against pregnant employees and how to bring a claim for discrimination in South Carolina.

 The Pregnancy Discrimination Act

 Under the Pregnancy Discrimination Act (PDA), an employer who has 15 or more workers is prohibited from discriminating against an employee due to pregnancy, childbirth, or related medical conditions.
-Generally, an employer can’t discriminate by firing women for being pregnant, by assigning a pregnant women to unfavorable job positions, by offering them lower pay, by taking away benefits, or requiring that they take mandatory periods of leave.
+Generally, an employer can’t discriminate by firing women for being pregnant, by assigning pregnant women to unfavorable job positions, by offering them lower pay, by taking away benefits, or by requiring that they take mandatory periods of leave.

 An employer isn’t required to make any special benefits available only to pregnant women such as pregnancy leave.
 However, if the employer gives disabled or sick workers receive reasonable accommodations, alternative assignments, or leave (whether paid or unpaid), then the paid/unpaid leave, then the employer must give pregnant women the same benefits.